OpenLiberty/ci.docker/README.md

 OpenJ9's SCC allows the VM to store Java classes in an optimized form that can be loaded very quickly, JIT compiled code, and profiling data.
 Deploying an SCC file together with your application can significantly improve start-up time.
 The SCC can also be shared by multiple VMs, thereby reducing total memory consumption.

-Open Liberty Docker images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `configure.sh`.
+Open Liberty Docker images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `RUN configure.sh`.

 This feature can be controlled via the following variables: